Have you ever been in one of those meetings where the clock keeps ticking, the speaker is rambling and you’re picturing the neverending list of

 You can design assets that promote your product, go more in-depth on trending topics in your industry or feature case studies.
 Examples of these assets include white papers, e-books, infographics, podcasts, videos and more.

-While these assets can be time-consuming and costly to create, they act as an investment by providing you with an increase in lead generation and working as part of your sales conversation.
+While these assets can be time-consuming and costly to create, they act as an investment by providing you with an increase in lead generation and working as part of your marketing and social sales conversation.
 When done properly, these assets can be powerful tools that will work alongside your other content to move potential customers towards a sale.

 Revamp your emails